Nancy K. Phillips, PC

 A donor-advised fund for bunching itemized deductions

 Generally, bunching itemized deduction means you can group several of your itemized deductions every other year to exceed the standard deduction in those years.
 For example, if you own a house, you can pay the property tax for two years by paying in January and December of that target year.
 A new trick is to do the same thing with your charitable giving by using a donor advised fund.
-For tax year 2021, the standard deductions will be increasing to $25,100 for married filing jointly or $12,550 for single filers.
+For tax year 2021, the standard deduction was $25,100 for married filing jointly or $12,550 for single filers.
 Taxpayers 65+ get an addition to their standard deduction of $1,350 each so $2,700 for married taxpayers, $1,700 for singles.
 Therefore, it is harder for taxpayers to have itemized deductions above their standard deductions.
+Note: The 2022 standard deduction is $25,900 for married filing jointly or $12,950 for single filers.
+The 2023 standard deduction is $27,000 for married filing jointly or $13,850 for single filers.
+The 2024 standard deduction is $29,200 for married filing jointly or $14,600 for single filers.

 An aggressive bunching of itemized deductions could help taxpayers exceed the new standard deductions in some years while taking the large standard deduction in the other years.
 Many charitable donors may benefit from using a donor-advised fund (DAF) to bunch several years of their charitable contributions into one year.
 Many brokerage firms have DAFs.
 This might entail bunching charitable deductions into a targeted year and funding a DAF from which donations can be distributed to their favorite charities at a later date.